DataTalksClub/datatalksclub.github.io/_podcast/s03e08-data-led-professional.md

   time: '33:41'
   who: Alexey
 - line: "There are CDI tools \u2014 customer infrastructure tools.
 The ones I mentioned\
-    \ \u2014 track plan, RVO and Iteratively.
+    \ \u2014 track plan, AVO and Iteratively.
 They allow you to also collect your\
     \ data, not just create the plan.
 Other popular tools will be Segment Connections.\
     \ Segment Connection is one of the most popular tools for tracking product data.\
     \ There are also RudderStack and MetaRouter, which is relatively new.
 Freshpaint\